jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

-When `row_split`/`column_split` is set as a categorical variable (a vector or a data frame) or `row_km`/`column_km` is set, by default, there is an additional clustering applied to the mean of slices to show the hierarchy in the slice level.
+When `row_split`/`column_split` is set as a categorical variable (a vector or a data frame) or `row_km`/`column_km` is set, by default, there is an additional clustering applied to the mean of slices to show the hierarchy on the slice level.
 Under this scenario, you cannot precisely control the order of slices because it is controlled by the clustering of slices.